All-around helper for dealing with errors and diagnostics.

 -- the key must be named exactly like `diagnostic.source` (case-sensitive!)

--- * string value: `%s` will be replaced with the rule id
+-- * string: `%s` will be replaced with the rule id

--- * function value: will be called with the diagnostic object
+-- * function: will be called with the diagnostic object

--- * `false`: disable rule docs, just use the fallback
+-- * `false`: disable rule docs, will use the fallback

 ---@type string|false|fun(diag: vim.Diagnostic): string?